The Codeberg Documentation website is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 Congratulation!
 Your done!
 To test it, push a commit in your Codeberg Repo and see if the documentation rebuilds.
 This may take a few minutes.

-You may migrate a repo that is connected to Read the Docs from another git forge to Codeberg.
+You may migrate a repository that is connected to Read the Docs from another Git forge to Codeberg.
 In this case, follow these steps:

 Hey there! 👋 Thank you for reading this article!